MikeInnes/Lazy.jl/README.md

 using Lazy

 # Note : prepends.
 Don't forget the semicolon!
+#   -- When running interactively, the semi-colon prevents the environment
+#      from trying to display an infinite list.

 # Fibonacci sequence defined in terms of itself:
 fibs = @lazy 0:1:(fibs + drop(1, fibs));